isomerpages/tp-virtualcampus/_events/TSEA 2023/FAQs.md

 **7.   _Temasek Student Eco-Award_: What is the difference between the Eco-Green Award and Eco-Shield Excellence Award?**

 All nominations will be evaluated by the Selection Panel.
-Deserving and meritorious nominees will receive either&nbsp;the Eco-Green Award or Eco-Shield Excellence Award, depending on the quality of their contributions/achievements.
+Deserving and meritorious nominees will receive either the Eco-Green Award or Eco-Shield Excellence Award, depending on the quality of their contributions/achievements.

 **8. Can a TP staff be nominated for the Outstanding Coach/Instructor Award?**